DORCAS ECCLESTON (1537-September 1, 1599)

 see WINIFRED ESSEX

 see ELIZABETH BLEDLOW

 FRANCES EDMONDS (c.1512-1601)

 Frances Edmonds was the daughter of Andrew Edmonds of Cressing Temple, Essex (c.
 1484-June 23, 1523) and Elizabeth Bledlow (c.1490-October 25,1556) and the sister and coheir of Christopher Edmonds of Lewknor, Oxfordshire (1521/2-1595/6).
-She was a stepdaughter of John, Lord Williams of Thame and half sister of Marjorie Williams, Lady Norris.
+She was a stepdaughter of John, baron Williams of Thame and half sister of Marjorie Williams, Lady Norris.
 She is said to have been a maid of honor to Elizabeth Tudor before Elizabeth became queen, but she was married to John D’Oyly of Greenland House, Hambledon, Buckinghamshire (c.1508-1569) by 1538, making this doubtful.
 She probably met the princess when Elizabeth was on her way to Woodstock in 1554 and stopped for a night at Rycote, the home of Lady Norris.
-Frances’s children were Robert of Chiselhampton (c.1539-July 1577), John (c.1541-March 1623), Dorothy, Phyllis, Francis, Thomas (1548-1603), and Henry (d.c.1627).
+Frances’s children were Robert (c.1539-July 1577), John (c.1541-March 1623), Dorothy, Phyllis, Francis, Thomas (1548-1603), and Henry (d.c.1627).
 In 1560, she and her two half sisters were official mourners at the funeral of Amye Robsart, Lady Dudley.
 Her jointure and that of her eldest son’s widow encumbered the estate for many years.

 see MARY CLERKE